Minimal Viable Platform

 This configuration includes the following key components:

-The next steps of system growth will be discussed in subsequent chapters.
+Opportunities for growth will be discussed in subsequent chapters.